-Further discussion on the biomechanics of the human body and on the blending of physiotherapy with yogasana exercises in the nascent Yoga Therapy field, and on how to be free (mukta) from pain (dukkha).
+Further discussion on the biomechanics of the human body and on the blending of physical therapy with yogasana exercises in the nascent Yoga Therapy field, and on how to be free (mukta) from pain (dukkha).

 Stretching the Obliques and Quadratus Lumborum: While lateral bending works the obliques, stretching the quadratus lumborum involves a slight twist in the lateral bend as you work to flex the contracted side.

 Where the fascia (connective tissue) becomes thick and stuck (a.k.a. adhesion), the muscle becomes weak, and imprisoned in fascia.
 Injuries commonly occur due to stretching of stiff, immobilized muscles, which pull on ligaments.

 Working the fascia bindings around the serratus anterior and rhomboid muscles: Benefits recovery from tight neck and shoulder muscles, locked in a shortened, weakened state by fascia bindings.

 Continual, endless massage of those tight muscles and/or continual addiction to pain medications will not help align your body.
 Only regular, remedial practice based on physiotherapy principles will strengthen the weak, shortened muscles that contribute to the imbalances in the body, which produce pain from trapped and overworked muscle.

 Note: Handstand is a good test for stable shoulders.
 Hand pressing exercises are good for building hand, wrist and forearm muscles for balancing in handstand.

 Left or right dominance can lead to greater muscle development on one side of the body.

 The body language will tell you when and where it needs something.
 The challenge is to be sensitive to the language of the body, and to provide what the body needs.
 In the Yoga tradition, this is not dissimilar to following the way of Sat Guru (True Teacher).